-Sketch the Future: What’s Coming in StoryLiner V1.4
+Sketch the Future: What’s New in StoryLiner V1.4

 In this version the focus is set on the improvement of the Viewport Toolbar, the storyboarding workflow and the UI.
 This version introduces several tools dedicated to sketching and drawing.

-If you own a Studio Edition license, the latest beta package is already available in your product page on SuperHive Market (formerly Blender Market).
+The latest package is already available in your product page on SuperHive Market (formerly Blender Market).
+Follow these instructions for the installation.

 Important notes